 Cool completely before cutting.

 Do you grow pumpkins in your garden?
-Do like to use pumpkins in other recipes?
+Do you like to use pumpkins in other recipes?
 We’d love to hear your ideas in the comments section below.
 Please see other Little House on the Prairie™ recipes for amazing old-fashioned foods.

 The author drew ideas and inspiration from The Little House Cookbook: Frontier Foods from Laura Ingalls Wilder’s Classic Stories by Barbara M. Walker (New York: Harper & Row, 1979).
 You can read a review of this wonderful resource by clicking here.

 - Fall Popcorn Balls - March 7, 2018